-The Chairman position focus is on ATBD strategic customers and partnerships in the US and international markets.
+The CEO position focus is on ATBD strategic customers and partnerships in the US and international markets.

 During his more than 25 years of experience in the air transport business, Dave Hopkins has been responsible for selling, leasing and acquiring over US$18 billion in 250 jet transports and 730 jet engines.
 These transactions included the additional support services of training, modifications, overhaul, financing and asset disposition.
 Starting his career with Airbus in Toulouse in 1983 as an airline analyst, producing aircraft performance, economics and financial analysis he was progressively promoted and transferred to Airbus North America in 1987 as Area Sales Director.
 He marketed the A300/A310/A330/A340 and numerous variants and projects against all competitor aircraft.
 Hopkins sold 185 A320, A300-600R and A300-600F aircraft to American Airlines, Braniff and Federal Express during a five-year period.
 All were new customers for Airbus.

 Recruited to Rolls-Royce North America in 1992 as Director of Airline Marketing, Hopkins proceeded to sell Rolls engines to Midway II, AMR Eagle, and American Airlines; during which time he was instrumental in leasing the Boeing 757-200 to National Airlines.
 With principal responsibility for the AMR Group at Rolls, Hopkins sold engines for the 757 and two new programs for Rolls; the Trent engine on the 777, and the RR-Allison engine on the Embraer 145.
 Both the 777 and EMB-145 were breakthrough wins for RR and its partners.
 AMR Group went from #5 Rolls-Royce global customer to #2 by dollar value under Hopkins' tenure.